Your real estate agent is behaving badly and you want to complain about that behaviour.

 You can do both and perhaps help other tenants…

 Real Estate Agents in the ACT are regulated by the Agents Act 2003 and Agents Regulation 2003, as well as Australian Consumer Law(ACL) The Agents Regulation includes Rules of Conduct that bind all real estate agents.
-The Office of Regulatory Services runs the Office of Fair Trading (OFT) which has the enforcement and compliance role in relation to this Act.
+Access Canberra operates Fair Trading (FT) which has the enforcement and compliance role in relation to these Acts.

-If you are in public housing there is a separate complaints process you can use (see Welfare Rights & Legal Centre for assistance).
+If you are in public housing there is a separate complaints process you can use (see Canberra Community Law for assistance).

-If your landlord manages your tenancy themselves without an agent, the Office of Fair Trading can only investigate very limited types of complaints, eg rent bidding or poor behaviour by agents that breach their code of conduct and/or the ACL
+If your landlord manages your tenancy themselves without an agent, Access Canberra can only investigate very limited types of complaints, eg rent bidding or poor behaviour by agents that breach their code of conduct and/or the ACL

 How does a complaint differ from a dispute?